tc39/proposal-temporal/docs/plaintime.md

 The `overflow` option works as follows, if `item` is an object:

-- In `constrain` mode (the default), any out-of-range values are clamped to the nearest in-range value.
+- In `'constrain'` mode (the default), any out-of-range values are clamped to the nearest in-range value.
-- In `reject` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.
+- In `'reject'` mode, the presence of out-of-range values will cause the function to throw a `RangeError`.

 The `overflow` option is ignored if `item` is a string.

 > **NOTE**: Although Temporal does not deal with leap seconds, times coming from other software may have a `second` value of 60.
-> In the default `constrain` mode, this will be converted to 59.
+> In the default `'constrain'` mode, this will be converted to 59.
-> In `reject` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `reject`.
+> In `'reject'` mode, the constructor will throw, so if you have to interoperate with times that may contain leap seconds, don't use `'reject'`.
 > However, if parsing an ISO 8601 string with a seconds component of `:60`, then it will always result in a `second` value of 59, in accordance with POSIX.

 Example usage: